sabflik/petulant-waffle/README.md

 Welcome to Vidivox.
 You can run this from the main Linux environment (l) in the UG4 labs.
 In order to run this, you will have to give it permission.
-This can be done by right clicking on VIDIVOX_szaf045.jar, clicking on properties, and in the permissions tab, tick the box that gives it permission to run.
+This can be done by right clicking on VIDIVOX_szaf045.jar, clicking on properties, and in the permissions tab, ticking the box that gives it permission to run.

 ->You should be able to then double-click on the jar to run it.